pauleveritt/kaybee_prefactor/docs/index.rst

 Features
 ========

-- A resource can specify a template in YAML, in the section, or on the class
+- A resource can specify a template in YAML, inherit it from the section, or fall back on getting it from the class name

+- A property can be "interhited" from higher up the tree, e.g. template, style, etc.

+-

 Indices and tables
 ==================